huohuoren4/docs/python/flask/user_guide/application.md

 ## Running Commands with the CLI Runner {#running-commands-with-the-cli-runner}

-Flask provides [test_cli_runner()](https://flask.palletsprojects.com/en/2.3.x/api/#flask.Flask.test_cli_runner) to create a [FlaskCliRunner](https://flask.palletsprojects.com/en/2.3.x/api/#flask.testing.FlaskCliRunner), which runs CLI commands in isolation and captures the output in a [Result](https://click.palletsprojects.com/en/8.1.x/api/#click.testing.Result) object.
-Flask’s runner extends [Click’s runner](https://click.palletsprojects.com/en/8.1.x/testing/), see those docs for additional information.
+Flask provides `test_cli_runner()` to create a `FlaskCliRunner`, which runs CLI commands in isolation and captures the output in a `Result` object.
+Flask’s runner extends [Click's runner](https://click.palletsprojects.com/en/8.1.x/testing/), see those docs for additional information.

-Use the runner’s [invoke()](https://flask.palletsprojects.com/en/2.3.x/api/#flask.testing.FlaskCliRunner.invoke) method to call commands in the same way they would be called with the `flask` command from the command line.
+Use the runner’s `invoke()` method to call commands in the same way they would be called with the `flask` command from the command line.

 ```python
 import click